Skip to content

 A practical guide to choosing the right size bag for your bin

 Before shopping for bin liners, get to know the dimensions of your bin.
-For round bins measure the height and diameter.
-If you have a rectangular bin measure length, width, and depth.

-Check bag dimensions when you shop:
+Check bag dimensions when you shop – right size bag for your bin guide

-Most trash bag manufacturers specify the dimensions of their bags on the packaging.
-You find both the capacity (in litres) and the dimensions (in centimetres) on the sleeve or box of all Ecopack bin liners.
-The bag and bin dimensions don’t need to match perfectly but select a bin bag that’s as close as possible.
+Most trash bag manufacturers list the dimensions of their bags on the packaging.
+You’ll find both the capacity (in litres) and the dimensions (in centimetres) on the sleeve or box all Ecopack bin liners.

 Consider bag capacity: